AdobeDocs/adp-devsite-github-actions-test/src/pages/test/no-sidenav-2.md

-This page isn't in config.md, so it shouldn't have a sidenav.
+This page isn't in `config.md subPages`, so it shouldn't have a sidenav.